willmoffat/emacs-edit-chrome/README.md

   (add-hook 'after-init-hook 'edit-server-start t))
 ```

+### Security

+* Minimum possible permissions
+* and small code-base.
+You can audit manifest.json and background.js
+* TODO(wdm) Can we use CORS to avoid needing any permissions?
+* Not running as a content script on every webpage, just on the page where you invoke it.

 ### Prior work

 Inspired by the awesome [Edit with Emacs](https://chrome.google.com/webstore/detail/edit-with-emacs/ljobjlafonikaiipfkggjbhkghgicgoh)
+TODO: github.

 Differences:
 * No fancy options, no UI is added to the current page.